-- 72. (1) Noise and vibration may be caused by aircraft at the Macao International Airport and the Macao Heliport, under the following conditions: - (a) the aircraft is taking off or landing; or - (b) the aircraft is moving on the ground; or - (c) the engines are being operated in the aircraft - (i) for the purpose of ensuring their satisfactory performance; - (ii) for the purpose of bringing them to a proper temperature in preparation for, or at the end of, a flight; or - (iii) for the purpose of ensuring that the instruments, accessories or other components of the aircraft are in a satisfactory condition.
+- 72. (1) Noise and vibration may be caused by aircraft at the aerodromes in Macao, under the following conditions: - (a) the aircraft is taking off or landing; or - (b) the aircraft is moving on the ground; or - (c) the engines are being operated in the aircraft - (i) for the purpose of ensuring their satisfactory performance; - (ii) for the purpose of bringing them to a proper temperature in preparation for, or at the end of, a flight; or - (iii) for the purpose of ensuring that the instruments, accessories or other components of the aircraft are in a satisfactory condition.